 The flying phase of an ant’s life cycle lasts only a few days for males, but the female may continue to fly and seek mates.
 Some queens live as long as 30 years.
 Adult queen ants spend most of their time in their nest.
 As mentioned above, only for a small portion of their lives they are winged or flying ants.

 How to Get Rid Of Ants in the House

 As we already mentioned, ants can be extremely beneficial for the soil, however, an ants infestation in your kitchen is not a pleasant thing.
 Once you notice you have an ant problem, it is important to know how to get rid of ants and ways to keep them away.
 Ants will become a more serious issue if you don’t have an effective plan for getting rid of them.

 It sounds like a lot to deal with, but it’s not that difficult because these creatures aren’t dangerous and can be controlled.

 There are a few ways to stop them from overtaking your home: to use insecticides or homemade natural solutions against ants.

-For instance, a bug spray is a great way to keep ants out.
+For instance, bug spray is a great way to keep ants out.
 Using a pesticide both indoors and outdoors will kill both crawling and flying ants.
 However, the hidden colony will not be eliminated until it is dealt with on a long-term basis.
-Start with tracking down the nest, first, as only attacking the colony itself will get rid your home of flying ants for good.
-And of course, you can always resort to professional fumigation services when needed.
+Start with tracking down the nest first, as only attacking the colony itself will get rid your home of flying ants for good.
+And, of course, you can always resort to fumigation or professional fogging services when needed.